 The Scottish philosopher David Hume made the important observation that what we call causation is merely a case of constant contiguity.
 In more plain language, this means that whenever we say that “A causes B,” all we have observed is that “A is invariably followed by B;” but as to why this should be the case, we do not know any more than this.
 In many cases, scientists have been able to delve further into the matter and provide a more detailed account of what is actually transpiring.
 For example, in the case of sexual reproduction, we know that sexual intercourse is a necessary prerequisite for a baby to be born.
 But science has made more exact what is happening by specifying that, first of all, the female must produce an ovum or ova which can be fertilized by the insemination of the male.
 Then the fertilized egg must be kept at a certain temperature for it to produce a living offspring, whether this incubation takes place within or without the mother’s body.
 From a single cell, the fertilized ovum multiplies and also differentiates itself into an astonishing number of different kinds of cells, to produce all the various living organisms that exist.
 The details of sexual reproduction have been studied extensively by biologists, so that now they are more or less common knowledge.

-By the Science Myth, I mean the belief that all these marvellous living creations, as well as the features of the rest of the Universe and everything it contains, arose entirely by chance, accident, or some sort of fortuitous happenstance.
+By the Science Myth, I mean the belief that all these marvellous living creations, as well as the features of the rest of the Universe and everything it contains, arose entirely by chance, accident, or some sort of fortuitous happenstance, in accordance with the Laws of Nature.
 This belief is the fundamental tenet of scientific theology.
 By calling it theology, I wish to make clear the important fact that there is no more evidence for this belief than there is for many of the beliefs that are claimed to be true by all the different religions of the world, such as, for example, the account of the world’s creation contained in the Book of Genesis.

 According to this viewpoint, what scientists have done is to study and make manifest the numerous regularities that have been fashioned by God in order to create the Universe, as well as the manner in which it develops, and the Life that exists on Earth, and perhaps in other places in the Universe where Life also exists.
 Thus, far from disproving God’s existence, each scientific discovery further illustrates God’s extraordinary ingenuity in fashioning the Universe, as well as in creating and sustaining Life on Earth.
 In other words, contrary to what many people believe, science and the belief in God are not at all incompatible.